 When I look back on it, I think life had caught up on me without me even realising it.
-My days would be spent juggling my young children, managing the home and holding down my job.
+My days would be filled juggling my young children, managing the home and holding down my job.

 Everyone else seemed to manage it, why wasn’t I?
 And, if this was my life, why wasn’t I feeling better about it?
 Where was I going wrong?

 It wasn’t until I reached the point of burn-out that I realised I’d been carrying on, ignoring the warning signs and pretending to myself and everyone else that I was fine, when actually I was far from it.